top of page

 FCC Denies Deintermixture Petitions

-The next week, the FCC wiped the entire deintermixture slate clean and began to set the stage for what could be a complete overhaul of the TV allocation table for stations across the country.
+The following week, the FCC wiped the entire deintermixture slate clean and began to set the stage for what could be a complete overhaul of the TV allocation table for stations across the country.
 Later in the month, both WEEK-TV and WTVH-TV would refile against the issuance of channel 8 in Peoria.

 WEEK-TV Applies for a Satellite Station

-WEEK-TV wanted to improve its signal over LaSalle, Illinois to the north near the Illinois River, 50 miles northeast of Peoria.
+WEEK-TV wanted to improve its signal over LaSalle, Illinois, to the north near the Illinois River, 50 miles northeast of Peoria.
 The satellite would be a full-powered satellite operating at 18.8kw from a tower 431 feet above average terrain.
 The cost of construction was listed as $73,750.

 The above page from Peoriana TV Guide as well other images on this page from the Peoria Journal-Star Newspaper was submitted by WEEK-TV and Steve Shaw unless otherwise stated.